C-C-Shen/Oasis-Pro-Device-Simulation/README.md

  - Up and Down arrows to shuffle through session frequencies
  - Toggle Skin Connection to attach clips to earloabs
  - Click Confirm to start session
- - During the session user can click on the record button to record the session to a .txt file stored in the debug folder, also prints .txt contents to console
+ - During the session user can click on the record button to record the session to a .txt file stored in the debug folder
+ - Recorded sessions can be view by manually locating .txt file in debug folder or pressing the print recorded sessions button (prints to console)
  - The user can hold the confirm button for 1 second during the session to save the intensity for that session preset
  - The device will power off after session is over or the power button is held